KimBergstroem/max_fps-Gaming-Cafe-Website/README.md

 #### Full Testing

-Friends and family were enlisted to conduct further tests on different devices and screen sizes, and they reported no problems during gameplay.
+Friends and family were enlisted to conduct further tests on different devices and screen sizes, and they reported no problems during testing.

 ## Credits 🔴